 Platypus Technologies offers services in testing and characterization of thin films.
+Our capabilities include:

-- Contact angle/surface energy measurements
+- Contact angle measurements

 - Optical microscopy

 - Electrical testing (inductance, capacitance, resistance)

 Ellipsometry is an optical technique that uses polarized light to non-destructively measure the thickness and optical constants of thin films on glass or silicon.
 This method is ideal for semitransparent and transparent thin films.

 Contact angle refers to an angle formed by a liquid at the 3-phase boundary (liquid, gas, solid).
 Generating the contact angle involves the measure of wetting of a solid by a liquid.
 As the contact angle of a surface increases, the surface energy and tension of the surface also rise.
 This information can indicate the extent of wettability of a liquid on a surface.

 We also offer a range of spectroscopy services that analyze the structure and composition of different structures.
 Ultraviolet-visible spectroscopy is commonly used to determine the degree a chemical substance absorbs light.

 Impedance spectroscopy can be utilized to study the electrical properties of materials and thin films.